Our approach to the sessions and workshops

 The workshop programmes and lesson plans were designed and led by poet Shamshad Khan in collaboration with the artists.
 Teaching materials produced by the Ahmed Iqbal Ullah Resource Centre were used to model the first children’s workshops based on Mr Hussain’s life story.
 Workshop plans and resources were circulated to artists, teachers and support staff in advance of the sessions (see bottom section: Workshop Plans to view and download a selection of Workshop Teaching Packs).

 Women, girls and children showed equal surprise and pleasure in the writing that they produced.
-The confidence they developed and the joy shared in working with the themes of the moon, fathers and education, early Asian migration, family stories and Asian women role IMG_2183 - Version 2models is evident in the pieces that appear in the Different Moons book.
+The confidence they developed and the joy shared in working with the themes of the moon, fathers and education, early Asian migration, family stories and Asian women role models is evident in the pieces that appear in the Different Moons book.
 A selection of the poems and stories written during the workshops are included in the Different Moons book alongside images of artwork from the artists and project events.
 There were over one hundred and sixty participants in total including a girls’ animation groups who used one of the joint poems created by the Haslingden girls’ group to inspire their animations.

 Women